 - reducing fatigue

-Engage in simple, low-impact forms of exercise.
+Low-impact exercises are the easiest on painful joints.
 Swimming, yoga, Pilates, tai chi, walking, and cycling are good options.

-Warm up before exercising to prepare your body and help prevent injury.
-Remember to stretch, too.
+Warm up before exercising to prepare your body and prevent injury.
+Remember to stretch after each session, too.

-Always speak with your doctor before using a natural or alternative therapy, especially if you’re taking other medications.
+Always speak with your doctor before using natural or alternative therapies, especially if you’re taking other medications.

 Even if a natural remedy improves your symptoms, don’t stop taking your prescribed medication without consulting your doctor first.